steveloughran/dissident/README.md

   # probability of responding as a percentage: 100 = always, 0 = never
   reply_probability: 75,
   # sleeptime range, in seconds; 10s is always added to this
-  sleeptime: 20
+  sleeptime: 20,
+  # Name of the administrator.
+If unset: anyone @dissidentbot follows can issue commands
+  admin: ""
 }

 ```

 ### The Admin Interface

+The admin interface is the DM channel, if you can talk to it, and the bot trusts you, you can manage it.

-Anyone who can DM the bot can send admin commands.
+The name of the user is that set in the `admin` config option; if unset/set to "", then anyone who can DM the bot can control it.

 To use these: have the bot follow you, then DM it.